 The Spiritual Havens of the Architect Tadao Ando

 Looking at Tadao Ando’s creation,we note that religion in the broad sense of the term holds an important place.
 He has created spaces filled with spirituality that are able to reach all those entering them in a universal way.

 The Water Temple of Tadao Ando

 Tadao Ando reinvented building traditions in Japanese Buddhist temples.He preferred concrete. found in many of his works, to traditional wood.
 This change may seem radical but it allows for the creation of a succession of spaces focused both on religious symbolism and on the sensory experience..

-One of his works, the Water Temple, is located the middle of a bamboo forest, paddy fields, and mountains.
-First we come across a polished concrete barrier, three meters high, that protects the entrance to the temple.
+In one of his works, in the middle of a bamboo forest, rice fields and the mountain of the island, appears the first space crossed by the temple, a polished concrete barrier, three meters high, that protects the entrance to the temple.
 Once past this barrier, we reach the lotus pool,with a discreet and thin concrete border.
 This has strong symbolism in the Buddhist religion.
 It represents the purity of faith in Buddha which emerges from within the life of ordinary people and enables them to access Nirvana.

 The path to the prayer hall passes through the center of the pool via a staircase and takes the visitor, or devotee, on a stroll through architecture before arriving at a Buddha bathed in natural light.

 The Church of Light in Osaka